Try out Android 12 early (if you dare): Here's how to get the developer beta

-Google just this week announced Android 12, and with it, several new features that improve the software that powers your Android phone.
+Google recently announced Android 12, and with it, several new features that improve the software that powers your Android phone.
 Android 12's primary mission is to improve overall performance on your phone, with a focus on app stability and redesigned notifications.

 Google has also included some new privacy features, allowing Android users to control how they're tracked across sites.